Fact based stock research

 COMBINED

-Last update of combined financial performance: 18-Apr-2024.
+Last update of combined financial performance: 2-May-2024.
 Stock analysis on combined financial performance: The higher the rank of Texas Capital Bancshares the better the performance.

 Value Metrics in Detail

 ANALYSIS: With an Obermatt Value Rank of 19 (worse than 81% compared with alternatives), Texas Capital Bancshares shares are significantly more expensive than comparable stocks.
-The Value Rank is based on consolidating four value indicators, where half the indicators are below and half above average for Texas Capital Bancshares.
-Price-to-Sales (P/S) is 62, which means that the stock price compared with what market professionals expect for future sales is lower than for 62% of comparable companies, indicating a good value concerning Texas Capital Bancshares's revenue size.
-The same is valid for the Price-to-Book Capital ratio (also referred to as market-to-book ratio), which is more favorable than for 55% of alternatives (45% of peers have a higher ratio).
-But expected dividend yields with a Dividend Yield rank of 1 are lower than average (dividends are expected to be lower than 99% of other stocks) while the Price to Profit ratio (or Price to Earnings (P/E) ratio) is higher than average with a Price-to-Profit Rank of 5, making the stock more expensive compared with the company's expected profit levels. ...read more
+The Value Rank is based on consolidating four value indicators, where the majority of metrics are below, and only one is above average for Texas Capital Bancshares.
+Price-to-Sales (P/S) is 62, which means that the stock price compared with what market professionals expect for future sales is lower than 62% of comparable companies, indicating a good value concerning to Texas Capital Bancshares's revenue size.
+But all other performance indicators point in a different direction.
+Dividend yields have a Dividend Yield rank of 1, meaning that dividends are expected to be lower than for 99% of comparable investments.
+Furthermore, Price-to-Book Capital (also referred to as market-to-book ratio) is less favorable than 51% of alternatives (only 49% of peers have an even higher ratio).
+The same is valid for Price-to-Profit (or Price / Earnings, P/E), which is higher than for 95% of comparable companies, making the stock more expensive compared with the company's expected profit levels. ...read more

 VALUE METRICS 2021 2022 2023 2024